ubc/ctlt-espresso-controls/DOCS.md

 ### class.ctlt-espresso-metaboxes.php

 The CTLT_Espresso_Metaboxes class can be found to be defined in the `ctlt-espresso-controls/lib/class.ctlt-espresso-metaboxes.php` file.
 This class contains all of the hook names that the rest of the plugin will use and inherit from.
 The class also contains a function that will execute on event edit that will load the relevant data from the events meta table and allow the children classes to display previously inserted/updated data from the same event id.
+In the event that the `$insert_hook` and `$update_hook` are not added to the Event Espresso core files, they can be added to the `event-espresso/includes/event-management/insert_event.php` file and the `event-espresso/includes/event-management/update_event.php` file.
+For the `insert_event.php` file, simply add a `do_action( 'INSERT HOOK GOES HERE', $last_event_id );` underneath the if statement block where event posts are added to the database.
+For the `update_event.php` file, add a `do_action( 'UPDATE HOOK GOES HERE', $event_id );` underneath the if statement block where event posts are updated to the database.

 ### class.ctlt-espresso-handouts.php